PM Corner: Opportunities in ultrashort bond strategies

 Portfolio Manager James McNerny discusses the Fed hiking cycle and identifies opportunities on the short end of the curve.

-How do you see the Fed hiking cycle ending, and what are the implications for the short end of the yield curve?
+What is the Federal Reserve’s next step, and what are the implications for the short end of the yield curve?

 What are the benefits of ultrashort funds in the current market?